Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Features

+### Subscription & Network Resilience

+- Subscription status checks now distinguish between actual subscription expiry and transient network issues.
+- Network or connectivity errors during background checks no longer log users out or show the "Your subscription has ended" modal; they are logged and the user session is preserved.

 ### State Persistence

 All chart state is automatically persisted to localStorage and restored on page reload or browser tab reopen.